atomistic-machine-learning/schnetpack/docs/getstarted/getstarted.rst

 embedding vectors that characterize the atom type before introducing the configuration of the system by a series of interaction blocks.

+PaiNN
+^^^^^

+PaiNN [#painn1]_ is the successor to SchNet, overcoming limitations of invariant representations by using equivariant representations.
+It improves over previous networks in terms of accuracy and/or data efficiency.

 ACSF & (w)ACSF
 ^^^^^^^^^^^^^^